dead-fool/neural-network-visualizer/README.md

 # Prerequisites
 Before using the Neural Network Visualizer, ensure you have the following:

-Trained neural network model (trained on MNIST) Activity data for hidden layers (100 samples) as .npz file(example in the project)
+Trained neural network model (trained on MNIST) .
+Activity data for hidden layers (100 samples) as .npz file(example in the project).
+OpenGL
+GLFW
+IMGUI

 # Credits